- Digital Marketing Services

 An HVAC Blog Complements Your Social Media Efforts

-As you probably already know, social media is a great way for HVAC companies to stay top of mind with customers.
+As you probably already know, social media for HVAC companies is a great way to stay top of mind with customers.
 But you don’t want all your social posts to be promoting your heating and cooling services.
 Now, you might be thinking that’s crazy.
 I know, I know, you want leads from social.
 But if you share too many promotional posts, users might get frustrated.
 That’s where blog posts are a great tool.

 Instead of trying to convince someone to schedule air conditioner maintenance, you can share a blog post that discusses the benefits of HVAC maintenance or signs your AC system might need a repair.
 These helpful blogs will resonate with your audience and provide them with answers they might have been looking for.
 Another plus—you’re leading them to your website!
 So, if they click your social post, read the benefits of AC maintenance, and then realize that they want the service, they can easily contact you.